 And that means that the event planner bears much of the responsibility for inappropriate content.
 Because the majority of comedians have at least some vulgar content in their material.
 And a simple “Can you do the allotted time without swearing, referring to sex or other vulgarities?” is a very appropriate question to pose.

-Sometimes an event planner will respond “Well, I saw him on TV and he was clean.”
-OF COURSE he was clean on TV– he HAD TO BE clean on TV.
+Sometimes an event planner will respond “Well, I saw him on network TV and he was clean.”
+OF COURSE he was clean on network TV– he HAD TO BE clean on network TV.
 I know vulgar comedians who have appeared on The Tonight Show– they managed to write four and a half excellent clean minutes.
-But they can’t fill a clean hour.
-And these comedians are well-known, at least in the entertainment industry, to be vulgar.
+But they can’t fill a clean half-hour.
+These comedians are well-known, at least in the entertainment industry, to be vulgar.
 And knowing who does what is an event-planner’s job.

 Of course there’s the rare case where a comedian sends an event planner a five or ten minute clean video that’s not representative of his or her work.
 So it pays to be clear.
 When in doubt, ask.

-Lastly, the kind of comedian who takes the time and effort to compile this information for you is probably the diligent, wise professional that you should prefer to hire.
+Lastly, the kind of comedian who takes the time and effort to compile this information for you is probably the diligent, wise professional that you should want to hire.